Apr. 6, 2022 | News

 SBIR Programs fund a diverse portfolio of startups and small businesses across technology areas and markets to stimulate technological innovation, meet Federal research and development needs, and increase commercialization to transition R&D into impact.

-Geofabrica is a manufacturing technology development company specializing in additive manufacturing systems for high-mix production.
+Geofabrica is a manufacturing technology development company specializing in customized additive manufacturing systems for factory and expeditionary applications.
 We build innovative solutions to unlock the economic and production potential of 3D printing and additive technologies for metal, plastic, and composite applications.
 We create application-specific devices and processes to help customers overcome the limitations of current technologies and help them achieve a competitive advantage within the evolving digital manufacturing landscape.